MiamiOH-CSE274/Portfolio/README.md

 The constructor is constant time, since space is only being set aside to store data in the array, nothing is being added.
 The destructor is constant time as well, assuming that the `delete[]` method is constant. `Add()` is constant time as well, unless `grow()` is called, in which case it's running time is based on `grow()` (see below). `Remove()` is constant time as well, since the first item in the queue is always removed from the array. `getNumItems()` is constant time, as the method only returns `numItems`.
 Finally, `grow()` runs in linear time since the items in the backingArray need to be copied to a new and larger array.

+In terms of space requirements, the ArrayQueue only stores primitive data, so the largest space requirement is the size of the array.

 For the Linked List (found here https://github.com/db4soundman/04_Linked_List_Lab/blob/blasedd/LinkedList.ipp ), the running times for the methods are as follows.